yangluo1234/dms1_blog/posts/week5-s1.md

 <p>For the geometric approach, both paintings have strong architectural elements that are easy to simplify into basic shapes.
 I turned the buildings and landscape into rectangles, triangles and lines.
 I decided to focus on the hard, structured shapes, leaving out most details in the landscape.</p>

 <p>For the organic method, I pick Automat.
 I traced the curved shapes of the woman, the table, and the hanging lights.
-The focus on the soft, flowing lines that reflect the calm mood of the scene.
-The organic forms enhance the emotional of t he scene. </p>
+The focus is on the soft, flowing lines that reflect the calm mood of the scene.
+The organic forms enhance the emontions of the scene. </p>

 ## Icon Design - Colour ##